leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/05_AccountingTransactionsGrid.md

 ### Interactive Exercise

-Step 1: Complete the accounting transactions grid for the $4,000 investment transaction below.
+1: Complete the accounting transactions grid for the $4,000 investment transaction below.

 ```
 [cosmatt-widget]
  {"type":"assessment","options":{"id":"Chapter_1_Introduction/AccountingTransactionsGrid/test-Emded_01","data":{}}}
 ```

-Step 2: Complete the accounting transactions grid for the following transactions related to sales to customers.
+2: Complete the accounting transactions grid for the following transactions related to sales to customers.

 ```
 [cosmatt-widget]
  {"type":"assessment","options":{"id":"Chapter_1_Introduction/AccountingTransactionsGrid/test-Emded_02","data":{}}}
 ```

-Step 3: Complete the accounting transactions grid for the following transactions related to purchases from vendors.
+3: Complete the accounting transactions grid for the following transactions related to purchases from vendors.

 ```
 [cosmatt-widget]
  {"type":"assessment","options":{"id":"Chapter_1_Introduction/AccountingTransactionsGrid/test-Emded_03","data":{}}}
 ```

-Step 4: The following accounting transactions grid summarizes your entries from the previous three parts.
+4: The following accounting transactions grid summarizes your entries from the previous three parts.
 Enter the totals for each account column in the last row.

 ```
 [cosmatt-widget]
  {"type":"assessment","options":{"id":"Chapter_1_Introduction/AccountingTransactionsGrid/test-Emded_04","data":{}}}
 ```

-> Step 5: Based on the correct entries for part 4, complete the closing entries and ending balances after closing.
+5: Based on the correct entries for part 4, complete the closing entries and ending balances after closing.

 ```
 [cosmatt-widget]